muggezifter/toolbox/README.md

 ### Usage ###

-* php toolbox csv:show filename.csv : Print the contents of filename.csv to the console in tabular from
+php toolbox csv:show filename.csv : Print the contents of filename.csv to the console in tabular from

-* php toolbox --help : Show available commands
+options:
+* --debug: show debug information
+* --separator=<separator> : use this separator

 ### Todo ###